aleferu/musicbrainz/README.md

 ## Stats

-**Currently outdated**
+`schema.md` and `post_data/stats.ipynb` are dedicated to explain our dataset.
+With these two files you can learn about the root graph schema and check out some graphs and statistics.

-`stats.md` and `post_data/stats.ipynb` are dedicated to explain our dataset.
-With these two files you can learn about the root graph schema and check out some graphs and statistics. **Currently on development**.
+`post_data/stats.ipynb` **is currently outdated.**

 ## Dependencies - conda